This would normally have triggered a Buyers’ Strike, but the Inflationary Mindset has changed.

 These dealers are now also bidding against rental car companies that are normally the biggest sellers at these auctions, but that are now running low on vehicles in their rental fleets amid a burst of domestic travel demand, and now they have turned into buyers at auctions.

-Used vehicle fleets normally buy over 2 million new vehicles per year and cycle them through their fleets and dispose of them later by selling them at auctions, on their own retail lots, or directly to large used vehicle dealers.
+Rental fleets normally buy over 2 million new vehicles per year and cycle them through their fleets and dispose of them later by selling them at auctions, on their own retail lots, or directly to large used vehicle dealers.
 But that whole flow was interrupted last year when travel – and demand for rental vehicles – collapsed.
 Rental companies “defleeted” by cutting their orders for new vehicles and by selling part of their fleets at auction.

 Now they’re short on vehicles, just when the semiconductor shortage has hit automakers that now cannot build enough vehicles.
 So automakers are prioritizing high-profit decked-out trucks and SUVs to be retailed by dealers, where everyone is making a ton of money.
 And rental car companies have complained – such as Avis in its 10-Q filing with the SEC – that they’re having trouble getting their orders filled.